-2. a.
-Cost Sharing or Matching: This competition does not require cost sharing or matching.
+2. Cost Sharing or Matching: This program does not require cost sharing or matching.

+3. Subgrantees: A grantee under this competition may not award subgrants to entities to directly carry out project activities described in its application.
+Under 34 CFR 75.708(e), a grantee may contract for supplies, equipment, and other services in accordance with 2 CFR part 200.

-- b.
-Indirect Cost Rate Information: This program uses an unrestricted indirect cost rate.
-For more information regarding indirect costs, or to obtain a negotiated indirect cost rate, please see www2.ed.gov/about/offices/list/ocfo/intro.html. - c.
-Administrative Cost Limitation: This program does not include any program-specific limitation on administrative expenses.
-All administrative expenses must be reasonable and necessary and conform to Cost Principles described in 2 CFR part 200 subpart E of the Uniform Guidance. - 3.
-Subgrantees: A grantee under this competition must award contracts and subgrants as described in Absolute Priority 2 (paragraph (3)(C) under Statutory Requirements, Use of Funds).
-See section 654(c) of the IDEA. - 4.
-Other General Requirements: - (a) Recipients of funding under this competition must make positive efforts to employ and advance in employment qualified individuals with disabilities (see section 606 of IDEA). - (b) Applicants for, and recipients of, funding must, with respect to the aspects of their proposed project relating to Absolute Priorities 1 and 2 and the competitive preference priority, involve individuals with disabilities, or parents of individuals with disabilities ages birth through 26, in planning, implementing, and evaluating the project (see section 682(a)(1)(A) of IDEA).
+4. Other General Requirements: (a) Recipients of funding under this competition must make positive efforts to employ and advance in employment qualified individuals with disabilities (see section 606 of IDEA).

+(b) Applicants for, and recipients of, funding must, with respect to the aspects of their proposed project relating to Absolute Priorities 2 and 3, involve individuals with disabilities, or parents of individuals with disabilities ages birth through 26, in planning, implementing, and evaluating the project (see section 682(a)(1)(A) of IDEA).